deelobo/keyword_scanner_app/README.md

 ## Keyword Scanner

-This repository contains a simple web application built with Python and Flask to automate the scanning of documents for approx. **700 keywords and phrases** listed in Appendix B of the 2024 report *"DEI: Division.
+This repository contains a simple web application built with Python and Flask to automate the scanning of documents for keywords and phrases associated with 'woke' initiatives, as referenced in the 2024 report *"DEI: Division.
 Extremism.
 Ideology: How the Biden-Harris NSF Politicized Science"* by the U.S. Senate Committee on Commerce, Science, and Transportation.

 **Important notes (please read it!)**: